 The narratives of our popular myths have become the meta-narrative of our lives, a set of subconscious beliefs that tell us what every thing means.

 The lie of the prevailing cultural aesthetic, that it’s divorced from historical context, that only the immediate, explicit, superficial message exists, is essentialistic.
 I call it essentialistic because it assumes all of the meaning of art and ideology is just baked in to the nature of things.
 Meaning in culture develops over time based on broadly accepted values.
 Every ‘common sense’ perception today is an iteration of an old one.
 The human worldview is an ancient, multicultural patchwork.
 In other words, the present meaning, feel, value of our commodities, media, institutions, etc. is taken for granted because the context is hidden.
 A Christmas tree is just a Christmas tree, not a specific species of plant selected and reselected based on ancient, alien-to-us traditions co-opted by Christianity and then a consumerist repackaging of Christianity, covered in a collection of symbols that also developed over time.
 Our culture behaves as though the idea ‘Christmas tree’ is built in to the object its self.
 Essentialism, the idea that meaning precedes, that purpose and symbolic character manifest with objects in stead of after objects.
 Why is this disturbing?
 Why is this mistake so grave?
-Because it has made Neoliberal capitalism is a fucking religion.
+Because it has made Neoliberal capitalism in to a fucking religion.
 Not unlike Eastern pagan religions, we believe that every thing has its own eternal spirit, divorced from time.
 But the horror of it is that this is accepted as secular, and we have no words for it.
 It’s an invisible religion that you can’t opt out of because you need those words in able to do so, words that have been stolen and buried through the long process of the normalization of competitive markets and advertising.
 The language of escape is suppressed; we no longer have a secular vernacular, if there ever was one.

 So what does this mean about artistic taste and intuition?
 Well, intuition is merely the medium between our subconscious beliefs and our conscious processing.
 Aesthetics is a language that speaks directly to our subconscious, requiring little to no conscious translation, telling us to believe and disbelieve things, using emotional conjugation of the meaning of events, people, institutions, habits, every thing.
-Think of the skilled artist or advertiser or politician as a computer hacker trying to find the back door to your machine, the vulnerable points in your security and exploiting them to plant their viruses.
-Their jobs are to find ways around your consciousness, to get you to believe things without you knowing it, to accept ideas that you may resist, if presented explicitly.
-And they don’t expect it to happen with a single painting, with a single billboard, with a single speech.
+Think of the skilled artist or advertiser or politician as a computer hacker trying to find the back door to your machine, the vulnerable points in your security, and exploiting them to plant viruses.
+Their jobs are to find ways around your consciousness, to get you to believe things without you knowing it, to accept ideas that you may resist, if they were presented explicitly.
+And these people don’t expect it to happen with a single painting, with a single billboard, with a single speech.
 Our subconscious learns through repetition, remember; these beliefs are formed through repeated exposure, familiarity, habits.

 So is your music taste yours?
-It might make more sense to say that your music taste is your parents’, modified by popular radio, tweaked by what signified that you were cool to other kids in high school, reinforced by the frequency with which some of the major influences were repeated in film, TV, and commercials, later in the audio gags of Internet memes, and so on.
-Just as no piece of art was produced in a cultural/historical vacuum, that every song is in some way a remix, every story an adaptation, our own tastes, our entire personalities, are the products of the explicit and implicit influences in our lives, both due to which we’ve accepted and how we rejected the others.
+It might make more sense to say that your music taste is your parents’, modified by popular radio, tweaked by what signified that you were cool to other kids in high school, reinforced by the frequency with which some of the major influences were repeated in film, T.V., and commercials, later in the audio gags of Internet memes, and so on.
+Just as no piece of art was produced in a cultural/historical vacuum, as every song is in some way a remix, every story an adaptation, our own tastes, our entire personalities, are the products of the explicit and implicit influences in our lives, both due to which we’ve accepted and how we rejected the others.
 Our intuition is only telling us what all of those successful influences wanted us to hear.
 Our intuition is just the expression, the chorus of every computer virus we’ve let slip in to our hidden hard drives.

 That is, unless we learn these languages.
 Unless we do the work necessary to translate the subconscious languages of aesthetics in order to interrupt and control them.
-We can rewire our subconscious; that’s largely what psychotherapy is for, it’s just that the commodified versions of psychotherapy don’t go deep enough, because their purpose is to make us normal, not analytical or individual, and certainly not free.
+We can rewire our subconscious; that’s largely what psychotherapy is for.
+It’s just that the commodified versions of psychotherapy don’t go deep enough, because their purpose is to make us normal, not analytical or individual, and certainly not free.
 The study of aesthetics and how it intersects with politics, ethics, epistemology, logic, and metaphysics is not an easy one to tackle, and is often muddled and sterilized by the dry weight of academia or the fluffy, juvenile, get-educated-now! of Youtube summaries.
 I likely never would have understood it my self, had I not first studied ethics, then political theory and political history, then the history of media, all the while building up my understanding of how we attain knowledge and develop our processes of judgment.
 It also takes a broad range of examples- you can’t begin to understand music, if you’re not willing to immerse your self in all of its genres, all of its hundreds of genres spanning tens, hundreds, or thousands of years.
 Contrast is important.
 Context is essential.
 History is messy, and if you’ve never read history that brought you significant and memorable discomfort, you’ve never actually read history.

 If we’re not deliberately and carefully developing our selves, through constant study and reevaluation, some one else, some one else’s system is doing it for us, and it does not have our best interests in mind.
 I, personally, am currently taking a journey through developing an aesthetic of resistance to the malicious hackers, one that not only protects me from subliminal propaganda but orients me more confidently in the world, minimizing my cognitive dissonance and sense of alienation in a world that was not designed for me- not through a rejection of the contradictions at play but a profound and educated acceptance of them, not acceptance of them as good or correct but as factually real, concrete things that I can understand and combat.
 I mentioned in Part 10 of my previous post that cyberpunk and Stoicism are such aesthetics, but both are dead (cyberpunk having been zombified in to an enslaved nostalgia commodity), so possibly insufficient to challenge the world of today.
 I’m not just trying to preserve my own sanity, after all.
 I’d like to think my knowledge has the potential to some day manifest a systematic method for bettering the whole world.